-As Head of the Technology and Digital Practice at EO Executives, I always find it interesting to learn about the career journeys many of my contacts have been on and the challenges they have faced along the way.
+With a Technology and Digital Practice at EO Executives, we always find it interesting to learn about the career journeys many of our contacts have been on and the challenges they have faced along the way.

 So, will more businesses be planning a move to the US?

 Working with Technology leaders makes this 'special relationship' even more interesting, especially as London and Silicon Valley, San Francisco are two of the biggest technology hubs.